 The 1815 Moonphase comes equipped with the gorgeous Lange L943.2 hand-wound caliber, which, as usual, is made totally in-house, precision-adjusted in five positions and decorated by hand so thoroughly and tastefully, that it probably makes such established Swiss watchmakers as, say, Breguet wanting to eat its own heart out.

-The watch features a perfect dial layout where the moon-phase display balances the small second hand counter, while the two are visually united with the engine-turned guilloche pattern.
+The watch features a perfect dial layout where the moon-phase display balances the small seconds-hand counter, while the two are visually united with the engine-turned guilloche pattern.
 Large Arabic numerals and heat-blued hour and minute hands provide for contrasting, highly-legible dial layout.

 The watch will be produced in a limited lot of only 265 pieces and will command a relatively low (at least, for such an exquisitely decorated piece) suggested price of $25,000 USD.